mohanramCypherD/evmos-fe/README.md

 yarn build
 ```

+### Environment variables

+The constants needed to run this project are located on `packages/evmos-wallet/src/internal/wallet/functionality/networkConfig.ts`.

+The constants are setup to read from environment variables but there are also fallback default values hardcoded in this file.

+If you need to change the value of any of these constants we recommend the following:

+1. Copy the `.env.example` file located on the root directory into the base directory of the app you want to use with the name `.env.local`
+   - For example: If you are working on the assets page copy this file in the path: `apps/assets`.
+   - Note: if you are working with multiple apps you need to copy this file into every app you are using
+2. Change the value of the env variables in the .env.local file you copied into the apps folder
+3. Build and run the apps as highlighted by the instructions above

 ## Community

 The following chat channels and forums are a great spot to ask questions about Evmos: